wazuh/wazuh-documentation/source/user-manual/manager/manual_backup_restore.rst

 Then, locate the backup to restore.
 It is stored in ``WAZUH_HOME/backup/db`` with a name format similar to ``global.db-backup-TIMESTAMP-pre_upgrade.gz``.

 .. note::
   This process is valid for all the backups in the folder.
-Some snapshots names may contain special tags, like `pre_upgrade` or `pre_restore`.
+Snapshots names containing the special tag `pre_upgrade` were created right before upgrading the Wazuh server.
+Any other snapshot is a periodical backup created according to the :ref:`backup <wazuh-db-config>` setting.

 Decompress it.
-Always use the **-k** flag to preserve the original file and some special characters like ``:`` may have to be escaped in your terminal:
+Always use the **-k** flag to preserve the original file:

   .. code-block:: console